hypriot/blog/content/post/hypriotos-barbossa-for-raspberry-pi-3.md

 The main reasons for splitting up the Docker binary were the efforts of Docker to support the [standardization of container technology](https://www.opencontainers.org/) and to make it easier to maintain the existing technology stack.
 You can get a good overview about these changes in the [blog post](https://blog.docker.com/2016/04/docker-engine-1-11-runc/) announcing the release of Docker 1.11.

-And there is also a very intersting deep dive into the details of those changes:
+And there is also a very interesting deep dive into the details of those changes:

 <iframe id="ytplayer" type="text/html" width="1000" height="560" src="http://www.youtube.com/embed/QL8F2MLCybo" frameborder="0"></iframe>